kwabenasapong/openpldoc/manual/source/android-remote.rst

 You can find these instructions and settings in the OpenLP desktop application under :ref:`remote_tab`.

-**Note:** To use the Android application you will need to be on the same network as the main computer.
+**Note:** To use the OpenLP Remote you will need to be on the same network as the main computer.

 **Hostname or IP:**
     Enter the :guilabel:`Server on IP address` found in :ref:`remote_tab`.
 After